zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-theming.md

 ## Related documents

-For how to use `tsconfig.json` in connection to theming, see [Configuring Zonemaster GUI using "tsconfig.json"].
-Theming requires rebuilding the GUI, see [Building a custom Zonemaster-GUI].
+For how to use `tsconfig.json` in connection to theming, see [Advanced build-time configuring Zonemaster-GUI using "tsconfig.json"].
+Theming requires rebuilding Zonemater-GUI, see
+[Build a custom Zonemaster-GUI installation package].

 ## Basic customization

-The Zonemaster GUI is built around a global theme based on CSS variables (`./src/themes/default/styles/theme.css`).
+The Zonemaster-GUI is built around a global theme based on CSS variables (`./src/themes/default/styles/theme.css`).
 The easiest way to make your own theme is to override theme variables in the `./src/themes/default/styles/custom.css` file.
 You can tweak colors, fonts, spacing, and more.
 You'll get surprisingly far by